8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 Anthos helps you move applications to the cloud-native world with improved workflow management and reduced operational complexity.
 You can move workloads from on-prem to the cloud and manage the infrastructure with a consistent set of policies and tools.

-For each of Google Cloud's fully-managed solutions, such as Google Kubernetes Engine (GKE) and Istio on GKE, Anthos has equivalent platforms for the hybrid world:
+For each of Google Cloud's fully-managed solutions, such as Google Kubernetes Engine (GKE) and Istio on GKE, Anthos has equivalent platforms for the on-prem, multi-cloud, and hybrid cloud world:

 | Fully-managed by Google Cloud   | For on-prem, multi-cloud, hybrid cloud |
 | ------------------------------- | -------------------------------------- |